apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example estimates the number of unique tail numbers in the `flight-carriers` datasource.
+The following example estimates the distinct number of unique tail numbers in the `flight-carriers` datasource.

 ```sql
 SELECT